algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 $$

 This matrix form has a particular name: _Row Echelon Form_.
-Basically, any matrix can be considered in row echelon form if
+Basically, any matrix can be considered in row echelon form if:

 1. All non-zero rows are above rows of all zeros
 2. The leading coefficient or _pivot_ (the first non-zero element in every row when reading from left to right) is right of the pivot of the row above it.

-All the following examples are in the row echelon form:
+All following examples are in the row echelon form:

 $$
 \left[